-What is a Wyoming Contractor License Bond?
+What Is a Wyoming Contractor License Bond?

-In Wyoming, many construction professionals must obtain a valid business license in order to work on residential or commercial projects in the state.
+Many construction professionals in Wyoming must obtain a valid business license to work on residential or commercial projects.
 Although there is no statewide requirement for resident contractors to get a contractor license, several counties, cities, and towns require it.

 Who Needs a Wyoming Contractor License Bond?

 Local licensing authorities throughout the state of Wyoming require contractors to post a contractor license bond to meet licensing rules.
-The types of contractors that must secure a Wyoming contractor license bond varies from one jurisdiction to the next.
-However, the most common construction professionals who may need to obtain a bond include general contractors, HVAC professionals, electrical contractors, and plumbing specialists.
+The types of contractors that must secure a Wyoming contractor license bond vary from one jurisdiction to the next.

-In order to know if a Wyoming contractor license bond is needed, check with the local licensing agency to determine the requirements for having a contractor license.
+The most common construction professionals who may need to obtain a bond include general contractors, HVAC professionals, electrical contractors, and plumbing specialists.
+To know if a Wyoming contractor license bond is needed, check with the local licensing agency to determine the requirements for having a contractor license.

 How Much Does a Wyoming Contractor License Bond Cost?

 For example, Lander City requires a bond of no less than $2,000, while Sheridan City requires a bond of $10,000 for licensed contractors.
-However, this is not the out-of-pocket price a contractor pay for a bond.
+But this is not the out-of-pocket price a contractor pays for a bond.

 The surety company providing the bond calculates the price paid for coverage based on the bond amount and the credit history of the contractor.
-This is known as the bond premium, and it ranges from 1 to 10% of the bond in most cases.
+This is known as the bond premium, and it ranges from 1 to 10 percent of the bond in most cases.